BETH LEE

 Calligraphy School, by Gaynor Goffe & Anna Ravenscroft.
 An attractive book full of information from lettering styles to tools and materials to layout.

 Creative Lettering Today: Calligraphy in the Graphic Arts, by Michael Harvey.
 This book covers so much that is not covered elsewhere.
 The most important thing in this book is information about drawing letters.
-Re-touching, digital letterforms and logo design are also covered.
+Re-touching, digital letterforms and logo design are also covered, but are dated.
+I'd like to see something equally concise which covers current digital techniques.

 Layout and Design for Calligraphers, by Alan Furber.
 This book provides very practical and visually accessible layout instruction for those with little or no graphic design background.